1j01/grype/README.md

   - [ ] Prevent typing if expansion is not possible
 - [x] Unicode support (including emoji, combining marks)
 - [ ] Spell check (not planned; couldn't be browser native... unless we used CSS shaders to transform the actual input for display?)
+- [ ] Mobile style text selection (long press, start/end handles)
+- [ ] Double click to select word, triple click to select all
+- [ ] Drag selected text within field or to other fields
 - [x] Paste images into the grid
   - [ ] Resize handles
   - [x] Drag to reposition